rajvidhw/upms/README.md

 upms
 ====

-university programme management system
+university programme management system (UPMS)

+University Of Mauritius, Project.

+You have no right to copy and use the codes for your own purpose.

-for private use only
+All of the files in upms are for my private use only!